-Compensation Objective

-- Attract and retain executives with the skills, capabilities, talent and passion required for Aimia to achieve its long-term strategic objectives. - Motivate executives and reward them for achieving ambitious corporate objectives, building a strong, results-oriented culture that links pay directly with performance. - Align executive interests with those of Shareholders, with the ultimate objective of sustained long-term Shareholder value creation, without encouraging excessive risk taking.
+Compensation Objective Design Criteria • Attract and retain executives with the skills, → Provide total compensation levels at market median capabilities, talent and passion required for Aimia to of the peer group, when target performance is achieve its long-term strategic objectives. achieved.
+Motivate executives and reward them for achieving → Provide the opportunity for top-quartile total ambitious corporate objectives, building a strong, compensation when performance is exceptional and results-oriented culture with pay linked directly with below-median compensation when performance performance. targets are not met. • Align executive interests with those of Shareholders, → Ensure a material proportion of compensation is with the ultimate objective of sustained long-term equity-based with multi-year vesting, combined with Shareholder value creation, without encouraging shareholding requirements which together promote excessive risk taking. sustained performance.